simonthechipmunk/arduinocontrol/README.md

 You have two options to get your Arduino running:

 1. Use the Arduino as the Socket Server directly (You need an Ethernet Shield or sufficient adaptor like enc28J60 for this to work).
-Since this has the big advantage of not needing a Computer to serve as an interface between Arduino and the Clients, this is the recommended method.
+Since this has the big advantage of not needing a Computer to serve as an interface between Arduino and the Clients, it is the recommended method.
+Using an ethernet Module unfortunately comes with limitations in terms of connectable clients (enc28J60: 4 clients, w5100: 1 client -> see "Known Issues")

-2. Use a Computer to run a python based Socket Server that communicates with Arduino via Serial (No additional Hardware is needed for this to work).
+2. Use a Computer to run a python based Socket Server that communicates with Arduino via Serial.
+No additional Hardware is needed for this to work and there are no limits when connecting multiple clients.